 First aid on the crag

-This course is for rock climbers with a lead climbing level of grade 4 UIAA or higher on drilled sport climbing routes on rock.
-Experience in placing trad gear such as nuts and cams is an advantage, but not essential.
+This course is for climbers with a lead climbing level of grade 4 UIAA or higher on bolted sport climbing routes on rock.

 Necessary know-how: